romaingrx/dotfiles/README.md

 >[!Warning]
 > At the moment, I'll focus on the MacOS setup and it's a work in progress.

+> [!Note]
+> I really recommend using Obsidian to view the documentation as it doesn't appear very well with the github markdown renderer.

 ## Documentation Structure

 All detailed documentation can be found in the `docs/` directory: